AppFlowy-IO/AppFlowy-LAI/README.md

 # AppFlowy LAI

+This repo is used to load AI plugins in the AppFlowy Desktop application.
+Each plugin is an executable binary image available for download from the [releases page](https://github.com/AppFlowy-IO/AppFlowy-LAI/releases).

 ## Introduction

-AppFlowy LAI (Language AI Interface) is a flexible plugin system designed to support loading and running AI plugins written in different programming languages.
-It serves as a bridge between AppFlowy Desktop application and various AI services.
+AppFlowy LAI (Local AI) is a flexible plugin system designed to seamlessly integrate AI functionalities into the AppFlowy Desktop application.
+It supports plugins developed in various programming languages, serving as a bridge between AppFlowy Desktop and diverse AI services.

 ## Key Features

-- **Modular Plugin Architecture**: Load plugins written in different programming languages
+- **Modular Plugin Architecture:** Load and manage plugins written in different programming languages.
-- **Seamless Integration**: Used as a Rust crate within AppFlowy Desktop
+- **Seamless Integration:** Implemented as a Rust crate within the AppFlowy Desktop application.
-- **Extensible Design**: Easily add support for new AI providers
+- **Extensible Design:** Easily extendable to support additional AI providers.
-- **Cross-Language Support**: Connect AI capabilities regardless of implementation language
+- **Cross-Language Compatibility:** Enable AI functionality regardless of the implementation language.

 ## Current Plugins

-- **Ollama AI Plugin**: Communicates with Ollama server to provide AI capabilities
+- **Ollama AI Plugin:** Integrates AppFlowy Desktop with an Ollama server, enabling robust AI capabilities.

-## Getting Started